Sarath079/SQL_Queries_Repository/README.md

 # SQL-practice
-This repository contains several notebooks which consists of many SQL queries.
-These queries executed by using databases called "AdventureWorks2019", "AP", "Examples", "ProductOrders", "Salesdb", "travel" downloaded as a part of "Database management system" course work.
-Queries are written to get answers for questions given in the notebooks as comments.
+Welcome to the SQL Queries Repository!
+This repository contains folders with numerous files, each housing several queries.
+These queries are designed and executed in various environments including Azure Data Studio, BigQuery on Google Cloud Platform.